CommuniCityProject/communicity_toolbox/docs/docker.md

     cd communicity_toolbox
     ```

 2. Download the Toolbox's data from the repository [releases](https://github.com/CommuniCityProject/communicity_toolbox/releases), which includes machine learning models and additional resources.
-Download and extract it manually or run the following script:
+Download and extract it manually inside ``communicity_toolbox/`` or run the following script:

     ```
     python download_data.py